 On the following day (24 July) a second communiqué was broadcast, that already pointed more apparently to the reasons of the revolution and its aims; it was not only the wish to purge the army and remove the factors, which lead to its defeat in Palestine.
-In the second communiqué the movement's organizers announced that "we are trying for a reform and a purge in the army and in all the country's institutions and to raise the flag of the Constitution".12 The communiqué was directed.
+In the second communiqué the movement's organizers announced that "we are trying for a reform and a purge in the army and in all the country's institutions and to raise the flag of the Constitution".
+12 The communiqué was directed mainly to the popular masses, stating that: "Our movement was victorious since we won the victory in your name, for you, and the faith that fulfilled our hearts, we took from your hearts.
+All is going on well, trust in the success of our blessed movement, turn your hearts to Almighty Allah and go ahead with us."
+13

 The delay was caused by deliberations over the telephone with al-Hilālī who had been authorized by the King to negotiate with the insurgents and accede to their demands.
 The RCC decided on a change of government and therefore the communiqué was finally read.
-Cf.: M a r^cī, Sayyid: Awrāq siyāsīya (Political Papers).
+Cf.: Mar^cī, Sayyid: Awrāq siyāsīya (Political Papers).
 Vol. I. 2nd ed.
 Cairo 1978, p.
 195.

-11 The text of the communiqué is taken over from: H a m r ū s h, Ahmad: Qiṣṣat tawra 23 yūliyū (The Story of the Revolution of 23 July).
+11 The text of the communiqué is taken over from: Ḥ a m r ū s h, Aḥmad: Qiṣṣat tawra 23 yūliyū (The Story of the Revolution of 23 July).
 Vol. I. 2nd ed.
 Beirut 1977, p.
 207.